COVID-19 is a new illness that can affect your lungs and airways. It's caused by a virus called coronavirus.

 All members of their household must also self-isolate accoring to current guidelines, unless the symptomatic individual receives a negative test result.

-The local Regional Testing Centre is at Stoke City Football Club's Bet365 Stadium in Stoke-on-Trent.
+The two local Regional Testing Centres are located at Stoke City Football Club's Bet365 Stadium in Stoke-on-Trent and the Stafford Education and Enterprise Park, Beaconside, in Stafford.
 People must visit the website above in order to book an appointment at this site.
+Health and care staff can also use these sites.

 NHS Test and Trace